the "About" page - This is about things

 • snippets of any kind of code (mostly Bash) and configuration files

-The real added value is that it allows me to capitalize on everything I learn : while working on something, I can switch to anything else, learn new things, and return to the initial topic at the knowledge level I had when leaving it (plus some extra experience on other topics that may help too).
+The real added value is that it allows me to build on everything I learn : while working on something, I can switch to anything else, learn new things, and return to the initial topic at the knowledge level I had when leaving it (plus some extra experience on other topics that may help too).
 On the long term, this helps building my expertise.

 (Read more about how it all started.)